smolgrrr/awesome-umbrel/mods/electrumx-instead-of-electrs.md

 The server is accessible on the same IP, port and Tor hostname as Electrs has been, no dependent apps or wallets reconfiguration is required.

 Browse a blockchain explorer, connect your wallet, try arbitrary address or transaction lookups to evaluate ElectrumX performance.
 Use it for a week or two.
 If you find it working better than Electrs for you, remove the Electrs index (`./umbrel/app-data/electrs/data/electrs`) to free some space.

+⚠️ Do not update Electrs from Umbrel app store, as it will owerwrite all the changes!

 If you decided not to run ElectrumX and return to Electrs, do the same as you did for the replacement, but uncomment the `electrs` section and remove `electrumx` one.